 After the success of Bose QC35, it was hard to believe that there could be something more efficient at noise cancellation or even audio enhancement.

 Sony released MDR-1000X headphones at this year’s IFA and explained the new SENSE engine.
 The question here is, has Sony actually made something that cuts every tiny bit of noise out of the world and lets you listen to every single thing your favorite music has to offer?
+This is particularly important for DJs.
+In addition to the SONY MDR-1000X check out this great list of dj’ing headphones.

 TURN DOWN THE WORLD!